nixworks/public/news/2006/06/29/README.md

 ##### Hamas
 ### [ Israeli soldiers arrest 62 Hamas members in the West Bank, including 8 ministers and 20 lawmakers in the Palestinian Authority, raising concern at concurrent G8 summit.
 Israeli officials announce that further arrests are expected, and that the suspects will face standard criminal proceedings. ](/news/2006/06/29/israeli-soldiers-arrest-62-hamas-members-in-the-west-bank-including-8-ministers-and-20-lawmakers-in-the-palestinian-authority-raising-con.md)
-_Context: West Bank, G8 group of nations, Hamas, Palestinian Authority_
+_Context: Hamas, Palestinian Authority, G8 group of nations, West Bank_

 ##### Kuwait
 ### [ Kuwait holds a Parliamentary election, the country's first with universal suffrage.
 Opposition parties win a parliamentary majority but no women are elected.](/news/2006/06/29/kuwait-holds-a-parliamentary-election-the-country-s-first-with-universal-suffrage-opposition-parties-win-a-parliamentary-majority-but-no.md)